 At GCSE the Edexcel IGCSE is taken in French, German and Spanish

-We also offer an ‘Early Entry GCSE’ option for boys who consider themselves bilingual and this is currently offered to boys hoping to sit IGCSE French, German, Spanish and Italian.
+We also offer an ‘Early Entry GCSE’ option for boys who consider themselves bilingual and this is currently offered to boys hoping to sit IGCSE French, German and Spanish.

 At A Level, the AQA A Level is followed for French, German and Spanish